 Mads Mikkelsen is one of our great performers.
 Whether he’s playing a cannibal serial killer on TV or a James Bond villain, he puts everything he has into his performances, and each one of them feels sincere and true.

-This year at the Vancouver International Film Festival he starred in Another Round, a film about a man who breaks himself out of complacency by way of a heightened blood alcohol content.
+This year at the Vancouver International Film Festival, he starred in Another Round, a film about a man who breaks himself out of complacency by way of a heightened blood alcohol content.
 It is, to date, one of my favourite performances of the year.
-Inspired by this, and by the fact that going to the movies is still a bad idea in most places in the world, here are four more great performances from Mads Mikkelsen.
+So, inspired by this, and by the fact that going to the movies is still a bad idea in most places globally, here are four more great performances from Mads Mikkelsen.

 Most people have had, or will have, a moment like the one Martin (Mads Mikkelsen) is having at the start of Another Round.
 Coasting through life, disengaged from his work as a school teacher, the parents of his students organise an intervention because they know their children are going to be ill-prepared.
 Disengaged from his home life, exacerbated by his wife working nights as he is working days, or is that her choice because he is simply not present?